webix-hub/docs/data/api/validatecollection_validate.md

 * id	string		id of record to validate

 @returns:
-- is_valid	bool	true if record is valid
+- is_valid	boolean	true if record is valid

 @example: